mikey0000/Mammotion-HA/README.md

 - Mower connected to your home network
 - [Bluetooth proxy for Home Assistant](https://esphome.io/components/bluetooth_proxy.html)

-Here's a cleaned-up version of the installation instructions for your GitHub repo README:

 ## Installation 🛠️

 This integration can be installed using [HACS](https://hacs.xyz/)